-But there’s one key difference: fads fade, trends endure.
+But, there’s one fundamental difference: fads fade, trends endure.

 - Multi-Channel Ecommerce Starts Onsite

 - Anticipate the Common International Problems

 - Create Local Shopping Experiences Online

 By now, it’s common knowledge that mobile browsing exceeds desktop.
 This long-awaited inversion is due primarily to the proliferation of devices.
 As the Pew Research Center found, the typical American household contains around four connected devices.

 However, even though more people are browsing on mobile …